 - 1 and 1/2 Cups All Purpose Flour, Or gluten free flour

 Preheat the oven to 180°C (350°F) and line an 8"x8" baking pan with baking paper and set aside.

 - Beat the partially melted butter, brown sugar and sugar together.

 Beat in the vanilla extract and egg.

-- Beat in the flour, baking soda and baking powder until all combined.
+Beat in the flour and baking soda until all combined.